 Date of Authorship for this Version

 Macey, Jonathan R. and Butler, Henry N., "Externalities and the Matching Principle: The Case for Reallocating Environmental Regulatory Authority" (1996).
 Faculty Scholarship Series.
-Paper 1447.
+1447.